Efforts to ban TikTok in the United States: Second Trump administration (2025–present)

 On July 3, Attorney General Pam Bondi's letters to 10 tech companies became public due to two lawsuits under the Freedom of Information Act.
 According to Bondi, because Trump had decided that an "abrupt shutdown" of TikTok would interfere with his "constitutional duties," the law banning TikTok must give way to the President's "core presidential national security and foreign affairs powers."
 Additionally, the letters to Apple Inc., Google, and Microsoft claim that "the Department of Justice is also irrevocably relinquishing any claims the United States might have had against" the companies for violating the TikTok ban.

 Legal experts noted that presidents "don't have the power to change the law itself" and described the administration's "radical theory of presidential power" as an "astonishing" claim that "could set a very corrosive precedent."
 According to Jack Goldsmith, a Harvard Law School professor who previously led DOJ's Office of Legal Counsel, "the president and the attorney general have asserted a power to wipe out the effects of any law related to national security or foreign affairs on the president's say so," an assertion that is "maybe the broadest I have ever seen any president or Justice Department make, ever, in any context."

-On 14 September 2025, the Wall Street Journal reported the US and China have reached the "framework of a deal" for the US operations of TikTok to be sold to a consortium of investors in the US.
-The deal is expected to be announced by President Donald Trump and General Secretary Xi Jinping as part of broader tariff discussions.
+On 14 September 2025, The Wall Street Journal reported the U.S. and China reached the "framework of a deal" for the U.S. operations of TikTok to be sold to a consortium of investors in the U.S. The deal was expected to be announced by President Donald Trump and General Secretary Xi Jinping as part of broader tariff discussions.

+Fourth executive order (September 16, 2025)

+Following the deal framework, on September 16, 2025, one day before the September 17 deadline, Trump signed Executive Order 14350 titled "Further Extending the TikTok Enforcement Delay," extending non-enforcement of PAFACA until December 16, 2025.
+It was the fourth time Trump had bypassed the statutory deadline.

+Fifth executive order and divestiture (September 25, 2025 – January 22, 2026)

+On September 25, 2025, Trump signed a fifth executive order, "Saving TikTok While Protecting National Security", extending non-enforcement of PAFACA for a further 120 days (until January 22, 2026) in order to allow a divestiture of TikTok's U.S. operations to be finalized.
+The order outlined that ByteDance and its affiliates would retain less than 20% of the new entity, with 80% held by American investors.
+On December 18, 2025, TikTok signed a memorandum to sell its U.S. operations to a consortium of investors including Oracle, Silver Lake, and MGX, who would each hold a 15% share, while 30.1% would be held by existing ByteDance investors and 19.9% retained by ByteDance.

+The deal closed on January 22, 2026, and saw the divestment of TikTok's U.S. activities into the newly incorporated company TikTok USDS, ending the period of the de jure ban.